aayush-gakhar/ap_assignments/assignment4/README.md

 land on the carpet of tiles.
 Every time the player lands on a random tile, s/he may win a soft toy.
 The player stores all the soft toys he has won in a bucket.
 Once the player has hopped five times, the game ends after listing out the details of the soft toys won by the player.
-1. Tile Carpet
+1. Tile Carpet:
 As shown in the picture, the carpet has 20 tiles.
 Each tile contains a unique soft toy.
 You can use your imagination to have a unique soft toy stored at each tile.
 If the player lands on an even-numbered tile, he directly wins the soft toy stored at that tile, otherwise, the player has to solve a question.
 In this case, the soft toy is won only in case the player’s answer was correct.
 There is also a possibility that the player is too energetic and jumps really long to land into the muddy puddles at the end of the tile carpet.
-2. Question Solving using a Calculator
+2. Question Solving using a Calculator:
 The game contains a generic calculator for calculating either the result of the division of two integers or for calculating the result of the concatenation of two strings.
 It doesn’t work on any other data types.
 If the player lands on an odd-numbered tile, the game asks the player if he